 The results of the steady state shear rate experiments are presented for three mucus solutions with concentrations 100 mg/mL, 200 mg/mL and 400 mg/mL in this section using graphical representations as a guideline (Figures 3A, B).
 These results correspond to the procedure initialized in protocol steps 2.8.6-2.8.8.

-From the data presented in Figure 8A, at low-shear rates 1≤γ≤4 s-1 the apparent viscosity data for 100 mg/mL concentration of mucus, falls within the low-torque regime and at high-shear rates 2500≤γ≤10000 s-1 falls within a secondary flow regime.
-Considering these limits, the slope of data shown at low-shear rates was also absorbed with the low-torque regime for the 100 mg/mL mucus concentration.
-In Figure 8B, the corresponding stress variation with shear rate data indicated a small range of shear rates where the sample attained a ‘stress-plateau’.
-This region can be neglected for yield stress estimation as the corresponding viscosity data are subject to low-torque effects.
-The 100 mg/mL mucus solution, therefore, behaves as a Newtonian fluid and remains independent of the shear rate with a constant apparent viscosity of 0.0033 Pa s ±0.0007 Pa s.
+In Figure 8A for the 100 mg/mL mucus concentration, the apparent viscosity data with high variance at low-shear rates 1≤γ≤4 s-1 are shown along with the slope, -1.4.
+The location of low-torque regime is also marked.
+The high variance of 100 mg/mL data within that range 1≤γ≤4 s-1, is assumed to be an effect of the (shaded) low-torque regime.
+In Figure 8B, the corresponding stress variation with shear rate data indicated a small range of shear rates where the sample attained a ‘stress-plateau’ (or the flat region).
+This region is neglected for yield stress estimation as the corresponding viscosity data are subject to low-torque effects.
+Within the high-shear rate range 2500≤γ≤10000 s-1 the apparent viscosity data were affected by the secondary flow regime.
+The 100 mg/mL mucus solution, therefore, behaves as a Newtonian fluid that is independent of the shear rate outside the low-torque and secondary flow regimes, and with a constant apparent viscosity of 0.00088 Pa s (±1.656 x 10-5 Pa s).

 As observed in Figure 8A, the 200 mg/mL concentration of mucus remained unaffected by low-torque limits and demonstrated a shear-thinning effect in the shear rate range, 1≤γ≤15 s-1.
 The zero-shear strain rate viscosity (ηo) was noted as 0.032 Pa s ±0.024 Pa s and the infinite-shear strain rate viscosity (η∞) at shear rate γ, 1995 s-1, was noted as 0.00085 Pa s ±2.495 x 10-5 Pa s.
-The shear thinning effect of the fluid was demonstrated with a slope of -1.8 within the shear rate range, 1≤γ≤15 s-1.
+The shear thinning effect of the fluid was demonstrated with a slope of -1.8 within the shear rate range, 1≤γ≤4 s-1.
 The corresponding stress variation in Figure 8B, demonstrates a ‘stress-plateau’ that represents a yielding phenomenon with the average yield stress of 0.1446 Pa ±0.0037 Pa.